 Here is some background information about Guillermo Cuellar that informs how we work.

-Guillermo Cuéllar, Ed.D., the co-founding President of the Center for Creative Consciousness, is an international organizational development consultant, coach, psychotherapist, and artist.
-He brings a unique multicultural and multidisciplinary perspective to his work.
-For over 35 years, he’s helped individuals and organizations address dilemmas and overcome challenges, by guiding them to discover, develop, and utilize their gifts and talents.
+Guillermo Cuéllar, Ed.D., the co-founding President of the Center for Creative Consciousness, was an international organizational development consultant, coach, psychotherapist, and artist.
+He brought a unique multicultural and multidisciplinary perspective to his work.
+For over 40 years, he helped individuals and organizations address dilemmas and overcome challenges, by guiding them to discover, develop, and utilize their gifts and talents.

-As a coach and psychotherapist, Guillermo facilitates professional and personal development for individuals and effective communication practices for couples and families.
-He provides professional services in both English and Spanish.
+As a coach and psychotherapist, Guillermo facilitated professional and personal development for individuals and effective communication practices for couples and families.
+He provided professional services in both English and Spanish.